nhonvo/fresher-management-system/README.md

    // include program table.
    // TODO: Add author only role trainer allow use this endpoint.
 2. Progress Tracking
    1. Have the ability to track progress and provide analytics on class performance.
-MR. DO KU TO(assign)
    // score feature. getStudent of class sort by ???. ***.
-   // include table test and syllabus get "he so" of test and caculate the score. (caculate by 5 fields in syllabus)
+   // include table test and syllabus get "he so" of test and calculate the score. (calculate by 5 fields in syllabus)
-   2. Allow trainers or administrators to view the progress of each student in the class through a dashboard or report.
+   2. Allow trainers or administrators to view the progress of each student in the class through a dashboard or report. (**)
    /// optional. (đang ơ ngay bn, tong bn, list student và diem hien tai)

 ## Student

 1. Progress Tracking
    1. Have the ability to track student progress through each training plan.
    GET /student/:id/progress (id of student) return student and list training plan of student.
+  _MR.
+DO KU TO(assign)_
+   // TODO: get date, score, ... of student in class. (include table classUser, score, test, syllabus)
    2. Allow trainers and administrators to view the progress of each student through a dashboard or report.
    3. Have the ability to send automated notifications to students, trainers, or administrators when a training plan is completed or when a student is falling behind.// optional hangfire.
 2. Performance Analytics
-   1. Provide detailed analytics on student performance, including individual performance metrics and comparative metrics against the class average.
+   1. Provide detailed analytics on student performance, including individual performance metrics and comparative metrics against the class average. _MR.
+DO KU TO(assign)_
    // {
          index: 1,
          pageSize: 5.